A right triangle has one leg of length 6 units and a hypotenuse o... | Study Prep in Pearson+

 Master Finding Missing Side Lengths with a bite sized video explanation from PatrickStart learning

-In a right triangle, one leg has length , the other leg has length , and the hypotenuse has length .
+In a right triangle, one leg measures units, the other leg measures units, and the hypotenuse is labeled .
 What is the value of ?

 Solving Right Triangles practice set